 The flawed and automatic application of the safe third country concept used to be a major problem of the Serbian asylum system since its very establishment.
 Throughout the years, the asylum authorities automatically relied on the Safe Countries List denying prima facie refugees the possibility for their asylum claim to be decided in merits.
 Moreover, this practice was equally damaging for the applicants who did not have prima facie claims regarding their country of origin, but had an arguable claim regarding the risk of torture and other forms of ill-treatment in the third countries through which they had travelled before arriving in Serbia and which were proclaimed as “safe” in the asylum procedure.

 However, in 2020, the Asylum Office stopped applying this concept, which has led to a significant improvement in practice and the sharp increase of the cases being decided on the merits.
-One of the main reasons for the shift of the Office’s attitude towards the safe third country notion is the fact that there are currently two cases pending before ECtHR and which are expected to be decided in 2021.
+One of the main reasons for the shift of the Office’s attitude towards the safe third country notion is the fact that there are two relevant cases pending before ECtHR as of March 2022.
 Additionally, the provisions of the new Asylum Act have introduced certain types of boundaries against the automatic application of the safe third country concept.
-For that reason, the concept was applied in a total of 10 decisions in 2019 concerning 11 persons and none in 2020.
+For that reason, the concept was applied in a total of 10 decisions in 2019 concerning 11 persons, and none in 2020.
 In 2021, maximum of 4 applicants could have been subjected to the STCC decision (Iran, Pakistan, Libya and Burundi), but since the author did not succeed in obtaining these decisions, it is not possible to claim with certainty if this concept was applied.
 In 2022, there were no STCC decisions.